spokestack/react-native-spokestack/README.md

 [Get started using Spokestack](https://www.spokestack.io/docs/React%20Native/getting-started), or check out our in-depth tutorials on [ASR](https://www.spokestack.io/docs/React%20Native/speech-pipeline), [NLU](https://www.spokestack.io/docs/React%20Native/nlu), and [TTS](https://www.spokestack.io/docs/React%20Native/tts).
 Also be sure to take a look at the [Cookbook](https://www.spokestack.io/docs/React%20Native/cookbook) for quick solutions to common problems.

+A working example app is included in this repo in the `example/` folder.

 ```js
 import Spokestack from 'react-native-spokestack'
 import { View, Button, Text } from 'react-native'